Day 1 San Cristobal Airport | Embark | Interpretation Center & Tijeretas Hill, San Cristobal

 This morning cruise to Carrion Point.
 This rocky cliff offers the great opportunity to explore more the various marine biodiversity of the islands.
 Do snorkeling among a variety of colorful fish, stingrays, and if lucky, there could be the chance to see the magnificent white tipped shark.

-In the early afternoon, transfer to the airport in Baltra for your flight back to Guayaquil or Quito.
+Afterwards, head straight to the airport for your flight back to mainland Ecuador.